buhrmi/buhrmi/README.md

 # Hi there

 This is buhrmi, a totally legit web developer, and founder of [@shitcoinswap](https://twitter.com/shitcoinswap) and [@opendjbooth](https://www.opendjbooth.com).
 Still welcoming founding partners for these projects.
-If you're interested in crypto trading or DJing, get in touch to hear the pitches.
+If you're interested in crypto trading or DJing, feel free to [get in touch](mailto:buhrmi@gmail.com) to hear the pitches.

-## Ready to collaborate?

-Want to join a project?
-Or do you have your own project idea and are looking for a technical co-founder or UI/UX implementor?
-Feel free to [send an email](mailto:buhrmi@gmail.com).

 ## Past projects